CBIIT/nci-hitif/framework-nucleus-segmentation/README.md

 Here is the description of the repo:

+* [Inference](./inference): examples on how to use the models in inference mode.

-* [Supervisely Wrapper](./supervisely-wrapper): contains the code required for exporting/importing preminelary annotation and ground truth from supervisely.
+* [Supervisely Wrapper](./supervisely-wrapper): code required for exporting/importing preminelary annotation and ground truth from supervisely.

-* [Image Augmentation](image-augmentation): contains a the configurable augmentation wrapper implemented around imgaug.
+* [Image Augmentation](image-augmentation): configurable augmentation wrapper implemented around imgaug.

-* [MRCNN](./mrcnn): containes a forked version of Matterport MRCNN implemenation with our addition for the model's parameter we used for training, and the postprocessing pipeline after inference.
+* [MRCNN](./mrcnn): a forked version of Matterport MRCNN implemenation with our addition for the model's parameter we used for training, and the postprocessing pipeline after inference.
 The inference part is demonstrated in the [inference](./inference) directory.

-* [Feature Pyramid Netwoks](./fpn): contains a configurable wrappers, generators, and training around models we used to predict the distance transform and the blurred contour.
+* [Feature Pyramid Netwoks](./fpn): configurable wrappers, generators, and training around models we used to predict the distance transform and the blurred contour.
 Used used the [segmenation-models](https://github.com/qubvel/segmentation_models) library.

-* [Pipeline](./pipeline): Contains the Snakemake pipeline that we used to conduct our experiments on [NIH Biowulf](https://hpc.nih.gov/) HPC cluster.
+* [Pipeline](./pipeline): the Snakemake pipeline that we used to conduct our experiments on [NIH Biowulf](https://hpc.nih.gov/) HPC cluster.
 Some of the rules in the pipeline uses [Knime](https://www.knime.com/) workflows shown in this [directory](./knime) This implementation is provided for reference only.